-The word ‘depression’ gets thrown around a lot, but there’s actually a lot more to this condition than many people realise.
-Get some information on depression symptoms and signs of depression to look out for and what you can do about it.
+The word ‘depression’ gets thrown around a lot, but there’s more to this condition than many people realise.
+Get some information on what symptoms and signs to look out for and what you can do about them.

 This can help if: